rancher/rancher/docs/configuration/environments/index.md

 > **Note:** If you have not configured [Access Control]({{site.baseurl}}/docs/configuration/access-control/), all environments will be available to anyone accessing Rancher.
 There will be no restriction of membership for any environments.

 There are two ways to add members to an environment.
 Provide the GitHub user or organization name.
 Click on the **+** to add the name to the list of members.
 If the name is not on the list, then they will not be added to the environment.
-Alternatively, there is a dropdown menu on the right side of the **+** button.
+Alternatively, there is a dropdown button on the right side of the **+** button.
 Rancher has automatically populated all the GitHub organizations and teams that your GitHub account is linked to.
 By selecting one of the organizations/teams, it will automatically add them to the list of members.

 For each member (i.e. individual, team, or organization), you can define the role to be either an owner or a member.
 By default, they are added as a member.
 You can change their role in the dropdown next to their name.
 If you are an owner, you can always change the list of members and their roles at any time.